oliverlaursen/osm_client/README.md

 ## TODO:

-- Make A* faster than dijkstra
+- Make A* faster than dijkstra #DONE
 - Make bidirectional algorithms
 - Make landmarks heuristic for A*
 - Compare algorithms and create graphs